-In the case of traditional insurance policies, Proteq bears the interest rate risk on the investments that are held to cover the obligations to policyholders.
+In traditional insurance policies and unit-linked investment policies with an interest rate guarantee, Proteq bears the interest rate risk on the investments that are held to cover the obligations to policyholders.
 When a benefit or annuity payment is due, Proteq pays the policy holder a predetermined nominal amount.